aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 <summary><strong>OPTIONAL TEST SCENARIOS (expand for details)
 </strong></summary><p>
 <p/>
-<b>The following test events are optional and should only be completed after you have completed all modules in this workshop.</b><p/>
+The following test events are optional and should only be completed after you have completed all modules in this workshop.<p/>

 ### Test Network Access Control List (NACL) Changes